ashwithpoojary98/ashwithpoojary98/README.md

 ### Hi there, I'm Ashwith 👋

-I'm SDET from India who passionate about developing automation framework and contributer to the open-source.
-I've worked on testing Mobile and Web Application.
+I'm SDET from India who passionate about developing automation frameworks and contributing to the open-source.
+I've worked on testing Mobile and Web Applications.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on SDET-2 in Aurigo Software Technologies
-- 🌱 I’m currently learning Machine learning, Full stack, Flutter
+- 🌱 I’m currently learning new tech stacks
-- 📫 How to reach me: Instagram(https://www.instagram.com/ashwith__poojary/)
+- 📫 How to reach me: Instagram(https://www.instagram.com/ashwith__poojary/) Gmail(ashwithpoojary98@gmail.com)
 - 😄 Pronouns:  He/him 👨🏽‍💻
 - ⚡ Fun fact: play cricket
 - 💬 Ask me about